Duke Snider: The Boys of Summer

+Final years

-When Snider joined the Mets, he discovered that his familiar number 4 was being worn by Charlie Neal, who refused to give it up.
+When Snider joined the Mets, he discovered that his familiar number 4 was being worn by Charlie Neal.
 Snider wore number 11 during the first half of the season, then switched back to 4 after Neal was traded.
 He proved to be a sentimental favorite among former Dodger fans who now rooted for the Mets.
 On April 16, 1963, Snider recorded his 2,000th hit, doing so at Crosley Field against the Cincinnati Reds on a single off Jim Maloney in the 2nd inning.
 On June 14, he recorded his 400th home run, once again against the Reds, doing so in the first inning off Bob Purkey.
 He was named to the All-Star Game in Cleveland, his eighth and final selection.
 He entered the game as a pinch hitter for Tommy Davis in the top of the ninth inning.
 Facing Dick Radatz, he struck out looking.
 For the season with the Mets, he appeared in 129 games while batting a slashline of .243/.345/.401, with 14 home runs, 45 RBIs, 45 walks, and 56 strikeouts.
 After one season, Snider asked to be traded to a contending team.

 Snider was sold to the San Francisco Giants on Opening Day in 1964.
 Knowing that he had no chance of wearing number 4, which had been worn by Mel Ott and retired by the Giants, Snider took number 28.
 In 91 games played with the Giants, he batted a line of .210/.302/.323 while having four home runs and 17 RBIs.
 He had no triples for the first and only time in his career.
 He had 40 strikeouts and 22 walks.
 He appeared in three different positions for the Giants, playing 26 games in right field and 18 in left field for a combined total of 288.2 innings.
 He made 44 putouts, two assists with one error for a .979 fielding percentage.
 He retired at the end of that season.

 He finished his major league career with a lifetime .295 batting average, 2,116 hits, 1,259 runs, 407 home runs, and 1,333 RBI.
 Defensively, he posted a .985 fielding percentage playing at all three outfield positions.